Blue Cross Medicare Options

 Part vs Plan

 When you’re learning about Medicare, you may see a lot about ‘Parts’ and ‘Plans.’
 For instance, you may read about Part A or Plan A. The two are different, but they are easy to separate.
-Here’s what you need to remember:
+Here is information you need to remember:

 Medicare also has plans that are not identified by letters.
 These plans include Blue Cross MedicareRx and Blue Cross Medicare Advantage.
 Blue Cross MedicareRx offers Basic, Value and Plus plans.
 Blue Cross Medicare Advantage offers HMO and PPO plans.